extended stay

 Peak hour

-The flattest week of the trip - days that barely register, the high mark itself a modest one.
-The little drifts into Kopavogur, Hafnarfjörður and Garðabær read as groceries and errands, the circulation of someone living here, not someone seeing the sights.
+The flattest stretch of the trip.
+Oct 24 holds just one photo.
+The small drifts into Kópavogur, Hafnarfjörður and Garðabær read as groceries and errands, the circulation of someone living here rather than someone seeing the sights.
+The week’s high mark is a quiet ninety-photo Mosfellsbær evening on Oct 26.

 the one peak